SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 Setting ``use_pool=True`` will create a pool of ``ncores`` worker processes which perform your simulation runs.

+**IMPORTANT**: Python multiprocessing does not work well with multi-threading of openBLAS_.
+If your simulation relies on openBLAS, you need to make sure that multi-threading is disabled.
+For disabling set the environment variables ``OPENBLAS_NUM_THREADS=1`` and ``OMP_NUM_THREADS=1`` before starting python and using *pypet*.
+For instance, numpy and matplotlib (!) use openBLAS to solve linear algebra operations.
+If your simulation relies on these packages make sure the environment variables are changed appropriately.
+Otherwise your program might crash or get stuck in an infinite loop.

-**IMPORTANT**: In order to allow multiprocessing with a pool, all your data and objects of your simulation need to be serialized with pickle_.
+**IMPORTANT**: In order to allow multiprocessing with a pool (or in general under **Windows**), all your data and objects of your simulation need to be serialized with pickle_.
 But don't worry, most of the python stuff you use is automatically *picklable*.